How to Do Payroll Yourself

 If you’re interested in learning how to do payroll yourself but also want a streamlined process, consider software.
 Here are the steps to use payroll software:

-1. Purchase reliable payroll software
+1. Purchase reliable payroll software.

-2. Enter your business and employee information
+2. Enter your business and employee information.

-3. Have employees track their time worked each pay period
+3. Have employees track their time worked each pay period.

-1. The software handles calculations for you.
+4. Run payroll and distribute wages.
+The software handles calculations for you.

-1. If you use full-service payroll software, you can skip this step because the software company will do this for you.
+5. File and remit taxes.
+If you use full-service payroll software, you can skip this step because the software company will do this for you.

 Can you do your own payroll?